 Click here to be a Hero for Hope.

-In addition to supplies, the victimes of the storms need hope.
+In addition to supplies, the victims of the storms need hope.
 Each HERO backpack comes with a card that tells an inspiring story of a hero.

 Strong role models move us to stay strong.
 Stories are a powerful way to spread hope.